DEAP/deap/doc/tutorials/advanced/numpy.rst

 =====================

-DEAP's :class:`~deap.creator` allows to inherit from :class:`numpy.ndarray` so that individuals can have special the properties enabled by the power `Numpy <http://http://docs.scipy.org/doc/numpy/>`_ library.
-As with any other base class inheriting from a :class:`numpy.ndarray` is no more complicated than putting it as base class.
+DEAP's :class:`~deap.creator` allows to inherit from :class:`numpy.ndarray` so that individuals can have the properties of the powerful `Numpy <http://http://docs.scipy.org/doc/numpy/>`_ library.
+As with any other base class, inheriting from a :class:`numpy.ndarray` is no more complicated than putting it as a base class.
 ::

 	import numpy